 Threat ID 20

-Overview Insecure Cryptographic Storage
+Overview Insecure Cryptographic Storage.

 Issue The most common flaw in this area is simply not encrypting data that deserves encryption.

-Description Attackers typically don't break the cryptography.
+Description Attackers typically do not break the cryptography.
 They break something else, such as find keys, get cleartext copies of data, or access data via channels that automatically decrypt.
 The most common flaw in this area is simply not encrypting data that deserves encryption.
-When encryption is employed, unsafe key generation and storage, not rotating keys, and weak algorithm usage is common.
+When encryption is employed, unsafe key generation and storage, not rotating keys and weak algorithm usage is common.
 Use of weak or unsalted hashes to protect passwords is also common.
 External attackers have difficulty detecting such flaws due to limited access.
-They usually must exploit something else first to gain the needed access.
+They usually need to exploit something else first in order to gain the access.

-Impacted Use Cases All.
+Impacted Use All.

+Cases

-Affected Security Intra Common Services domain security; Inter Common Services domain security
+Affected Security domain Intra Common Services domain security; Inter Common Services domain security.

-domain

-Affected M2M Application Service Provider; M2M Service Provider; Network Operator, if
+Affected M2M Application Service Provider; M2M Service Provider; Network Operator, if network

-Stakeholders network operator keys are shared; User/Consumer.
+Stakeholders operator keys are shared; User/Consumer.

-Architecture CSE
+Architecture CSE.

 impact

-1